Doing legal business in England and Wales

 If they have not passed when the six-year period ends, they must retake all the assessments.

-In addition to this, candidates may wish to undertake courses, or buy resources, to help them prepare for the SQE assessments.
+Candidates may also wish to take courses, or buy resources, to help them prepare for the SQE assessments.

 A candidate who registers and successfully completes the SQE assessments could in theory be admitted as a solicitor in less than a year, if each test is passed at the first sitting and there are no suitability issues.